Markups & Profit Margins

 - •Overhead: Rent, utilities, insurance, software subscriptions

-- •Business Operations: Marketing, customer service, accounting
+- •Business Ops: Marketing, customer service, accounting

 - •Maintenance: Regular printer maintenance, repairs, upgrades